Spotswood Football Club

-The Spotswood Football Club is an Australian rules football club which has competed in the WRFL since 1935.
+The Spotswood Football Netball Club is an Australian rules football club which has competed in the Western Region Football League (WRFL) since 1935.

 They are based in the Melbourne suburb of Spotswood.

 History

 The Spotswood Football Club became a member of the FDFL from 1935.
 They were formed in 1927 and played in the Sub Districts League from 1927 to 1934 They won the 1933 premiership.

 In 1935 they transferred to the Footscray District Football League.